Laugh and Sing for God Is With Us

 Already a subscriber?
 Log-in to read this issue.

-Danilie C. Hilerio-Villanueva offers reflections and questions for use in studying Lessons Seven and Eight of the 2019–2020 PW/Horizons Bible study, Love Carved in Stone: A Fresh Look at the Ten Commandments by Eugenia Anne Gamble.
+Melva Lowry offers reflections and questions for use in studying Lessons Seven and Eight of the 2021–2022 PW/Horizons Bible study, What My Grandmothers Taught Me: Learning from the Women in Matthew’s Genealogy of Jesus by Merryl Blair.

 Cecilia Amorocho Hickerson